rafaelmian1/improvein_challenge/frontend-react/README.md

 * Felt no need to use Redux
 * I like to work with JS to handle the data instead of just using queries
-* For starting the client: npm run front
+* For starting the client: cd /frontend-react && npm start